-Neste Oil Oyj, Member of the Board and Member of the Audit Committee since 2013 Sitra, Member of the Board since 2013
+Neste Oil Oyj, Member of the Board and Member of the Audit Committee since 2013 Sitra, Member of the Board since 2013 b.
+1966PhD, Electrical EngineeringVisionplus Oyj, Managing Partner and Co-Founder

 Member of DNA's Board of Directors since 2014.
 Chair of DNA's Audit Committee and Member of DNA's Remuneration Committee since 2014.
 Independent of the company and major shareholders.